wp-plugins/quickapp/readme.txt

  <li>Your new app is now installed.</li>
 </ul>
 == Upgrade Notice ==
-* Template bug fixes.
+* bug fixes and performance improvements.
-* App Compilation fixes.